AaronDMarasco/trac-docker/README.md

 One of Trac's draws are the plethora of plugins available on [Trac-Hacks](https://trac-hacks.org/).
 To add your own, you will need to edit the `Dockerfile` (to get them into the image) as well as `trac_setup.sh` (to configure `trac.ini`, etc).
 Both files have examples to help you along.

+Once they've been built, they are copied into `/container_info/` within the image, _e.g._ `TracTags-0.12.dev0-py2.7.egg` as well as under the `plugins` directory of the example project.
+If you already have a project using external volumes (as noted above), you will need to copy the `*.egg` for your plugins into your existing project(s).

 ## Misc Apache Configuration
 This container image is powered by [Apache Web Server](https://httpd.apache.org/).